LibreSolar/charge-controller-firmware/docs/firmware.md

 See the Libre Solar website for a detailed instruction how to [develop software](http://libre.solar/docs/toolchain/) and [flash new firmware](http://libre.solar/docs/flashing/).

-Please note that you have to create the file **config.cpp** by using / changing one of the provided templates to your needs before the software compiles successfully.
-The file config.cpp is **not** tracked in git since it represents a specific configuration.
-Please do not add it in a pull request, change the templates if necessary.

 ## Timer configuration